 Cramps After Period Causes

 There are a number of reasons for getting what seems like menstrual cramps when your period is done.
-Here are a few of the most common ones:
+Here are a few of the most common conditions:

 - Endometriosis (Uterus cells grow outside the uterus)